D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Results

-One advantage of hyperbolic digraph embedding is low data distortion even with low dimensionality of the embedding space.
-We list the LP results of \ours in comparison to $7$ \textit{GNN} techniques with low dimensionality of node embeddings on Air and Cora in Table~\ref{tab:lp_result_fewdim}.
-The superior performance of \ours is evident---the highest relative gain of \ours is $21.43\%$ on AP over the Cora dataset.
+\textbf{Link Prediction.} We list the LP results of \ours in comparison to $10$ \textit{GNN} techniques using $4$ or $8$ dimensional node embeddings on Air and Cora in Table~\ref{tab:lp_result_fewdim}.
+One advantage of hyperbolic digraph embedding is low data distortion even with a low-dimensional embedding space.
+The superior performance of \ours is evident---the highest relative gain of \ours is $\mathbf{21.43\%}$ on AP over the Cora dataset.
 In addition, the difference from the mean to the best metric value is considerably lower for \ours than other methods.
-When the dimensionality increases to $8$, the gap from \ours to the other methods decreases but \ours remains to be the best-performing method.
-Benefited from the use of hyperbolic space, information collected from the multi-ordered diverse neighborhoods and accounting for directionality, \ours has a more stable performance across all cases.

-\textbf{Semi-supervised Node Classification.} Table~\ref{tab:nc_result} reports the results on Cora-ML and CiteSeer, and Table~\ref{tab:wiki_result} has the results on Wiki.
-Node embedding dimensionality is $32$. \ourseos, which considers diverse neighborhoods and is trained with self-supervised tasks to preserve asymmetry, outperforms all other models \emph{by a large margin}.
-We further follow prior work~\cite{node2vec} to report the performance of the different methods, while varying the number of nodes labeled for training.
-We increase the challenge by varying the label rate between $1\%$ and $10\%$, which can be considerably low.
-According to Fig.~\ref{fig:vnc} (a), \ours \textit{consistently outperforms} the baselines with all label rates.
+Given a low budget of embedding dimensionality, methods that use hyperbolic space (\ourseos, HAT and HGCN) are top performing, and the latest DRL GNNs (\ourseos, MagNet, DiGCN, and DGCN) overall outperform traditional GNNs (GCN, VGAE, and GAT).